I am a lifelong sports fan and have an interest in sports history and writing about baseball, football, basketball and golf.

 Although the Raptors are a talented team, it is at least unclear to me if they would have won the series had Klay Thompson been healthy the entire series, to say nothing about Kevin Durant.
 However, this is not about dissecting the Finals series and the what ifs that could have changed the outcome.
-This is about a larger issue in the NBA which I believe is a major cause for the Warriors being where they were at the end of the season, a tired, injured, and ultimately beaten team.
+This is about a larger issue in the NBA, which I believe is a major cause for the Warriors being where they were at the end of the season, a tired, injured, and ultimately beaten team.

 During the 2018-2019 season, Warrior’s head coach Steve Kerr often talked about the toll that the long season has taken on the team.
 The Warriors had been in five straight Finals series, which means they have played in excess of 100 games in each of those seasons.
 This toll is both physical and mental.
 Kerr has also mentioned that due to all these long seasons, the team needs a break from each other.

 In those five years that the Warriors advanced to the finals, they won three times.
-It could be argued that the two times they lost that injuries and fatigue were the cause.
+It could be argued that the two times they lost those injuries and fatigue were the cause.
 In the 2015-2016 season, the Warriors posted the best regular season record in history.
 However, Kerr would probably admit that chasing that regular season record left the team tired and ultimately injured by the time they reached the Finals.
-Of course, the above described injuries were major obstacles to overcome and at least some of these injuries likely were a result of all the games the team had played over the last five years.
+Of course, the above described injuries in the 2018-2019 season were major obstacles to overcome and at least some of these injuries likely were a result of all the games the team had played over the last five years.

 The NBA begins its regular season in mid-October and it does not finish until almost mid-April.
 The playoffs then run into mid-June for the teams that make the finals.
 That is essentially an eight-month season for the teams that reach the Finals.
-This is in contrast to the NFL season which is five months (September thru January), including the playoffs.
+This is in contrast to the NFL season, which is five months (September thru January), including the playoffs.
 The Major League Baseball season is seven months (April thru October) including the playoffs.

 Why have such a long season?
 In the NBA, which is a league that is dominated by its superstar players, it rarely takes long for the better teams to show their superiority.
 By mid-season or certainly after two thirds of the season, all the top seeds have secured playoff spots.
 By that time, the general public is already anticipating a Finals matchup with usually no more than about four or five teams capable of reaching the Finals.